nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

 ![CampaignKit on Pebble](../img/pebblekit.png)

-Because Pebble is not specific to android it has a separate framework.
+Because Pebble is not specific to Android it has a separate framework.
 More documentation can be found at developer.getpebble.com.
 In order to get a notification to the Pebble we need the following.